isaacs/st/README.md

 cache.index.max bytes would seem to allow.
 This will be less than double, and usually insignificant for normal web assets, but is important to consider if memory is at a premium.

+## Filtering Output

+If you want to do some fancy stuff to the file before sending it, you can attach a `res.filter = myFilterStream` thing to the response object before passing it to the mount function.

+This is useful if you want to get the benefits of caching and gzipping and such, but serve stylus files as css, for example.